 Underwriting performance and compliance with risk tolerances is reported on at least a quarterly basis to Subsidiary management committees and boards of directors of such Subsidiaries, as applicable, as well as on a quarterly basis to the Parent Risk Management Committee and the Parent Underwriting and Risk Committee.
-With respect to Hamilton Re, the investment performance of Two Sigma and DWS (Hamilton Re does not have an investment management relationship with Conning) is reported on a quarterly basis to the Hamilton Re Risk Management Committee, the Parent Risk Management Committee and the Hamilton Re Board, and to the Parent Investment Committee at its regular meetings.
-The guidelines and parameters of the investment management relationship with Two Sigma and DWS are reviewed and approved annually.
+With respect to Hamilton Re, the investment performance of Two Sigma and DWS (Hamilton Re does not have an investment management relationship with Conning) is reported on a quarterly basis to the Parent Risk Management Committee and the Hamilton Re Board, and to the Parent Investment Committee at its quarterly meetings.
+The guidelines and parameters of the investment management relationship with Two Sigma and DWS are monitored and updated as needed.
 Internal Audit tests the design and operating effectiveness of the controls with respect to underwriting and investment risk as part of its three-year and annual risk-based Internal Audit Plans.